-In the present study, we are aware of the issues concerning TRMM MPA-RT dataset to represent diurnal precipitation in the MC but we have presented results that are consistent with previous studies and produced some new documentations about the propagating precipitation systems over coastal region.
-Similar or extension to this study will take more benefit from better satellite rainfall products.
-We have not yet investigated the mechanisms responsible for the propagation of the coastal precipitation, but direct sea/land-breeze effects do not seem to give satisfactory explanation.
-Moreover, it can be roughly estimated from Figs. 5a and 6a that the speed of the offshore-propagating precipitation systems is around 7 m s-1.
-Ruppert and Zhang (2019) pointed out that coupling between slow gravity wave mode, with a phase speed of about 7 m s-1, and offshore-propagating convections in the MC has not been well understood.
-Alternatively, the role of cold pool (e.g., Teo et al., 2011; Trismidianto et al., 2016) may serve as a concrete and testable hypothesis to be the manifestation of the so-called self-replicating mechanism proposed by Mori et al. (2004).
-We additionally found that the CENS associated with EMP may have more localised origin and seems to involve mesoscale air-sea interactions over the South China Sea, which is also of interest to address in our future study.
+In the present study, we are aware of the issues concerning the TMPA-RT dataset in representing diurnal precipitation in the MC, but we have presented results that are consistent with previous studies and produced some new documentations about the propagating precipitation systems over the coastal region.
+Similar studies or an extension to this study will draw more benefit from better satellite rainfall products.
+We have not yet investigated the mechanisms responsible for the propagation of the coastal precipitation, but direct sea-land breeze effects do not seem to give satisfactory explanation.
+Moreover, it can be roughly estimated from Figs. 5a and 6a that the speed of the offshore-propagating precipitation systems is around 7 m s^{-1} .
+Ruppert and Zhang (2019) pointed out that coupling between a slow gravity wave mode, with a phase speed of about 7 m s-1, and offshore-propagating convections in the MC has not been well understood.
+Alternatively, the role of a cold pool (e.g. Teo et al., 2011; Trismidianto et al., 2016) may serve as a concrete and testable hypothesis to be the manifestation of the so-called selfreplicating mechanism proposed by Mori et al. (2004).
+We additionally found that the CENS associated with EMP may have a more localized origin and seems to involve mesoscale air-sea interactions over the South China Sea, which is also of interest to address in our future study.